rehierl/abstract-properties/11-x-hierarchies/11-0-setup-of-sets/1-3-setup-total.md

 * `(#S == #N)` is true for `N := { #s | (s in S) }`

-Since each set in a total setup has a unique number of elements, a total setup can be used to form a total order of sets `P(S,<)` such that the order over the sets in it correpsponds with the number of elements in each set.
+Since each set in a total setup has a unique number of elements, a total setup can be used to form a total order of sets `P(S,<)` such that the order over the sets in it corresponds with the number of elements in each set.

 * `(a < b) := (a superset-of b)`, alternatively `(a < b) := (#a > #b)`
 * `(a < b) := (a subset-of b)`, alternatively `(a < b) := (#a < #b)`

-Note that, with a visualization of nested sets in mind, one can describe a total setup as **an onion of sets** such that the least significant set is at its core.
-Based on that, the union can be described to grow outwards by one or more elements with each next larger set.
+Note that, with a visualization of nested sets in mind, one can describe a total setup as **an onion of sets** such that the least significant set is at its core and also such that the most significant set encloses all the other sets.
+Based on that, the setup can be described to grow outwards by one or more elements with each next larger set.

 <!-- ======================================================================= -->
 ## remarks

 Note that a total setup is a set of pairwise related sets.
 That is, each set in a total setup is related to every other set in it.
 Because of that, and for any pair of distinct sets `(s,t in S)` it can be determined which is the subset and which the superset.

-Note that in a total setup any parent set has **one and only one child set**.
-That is because if a parent set had more than one child set, then the setup would have a pair of unrelated/disjoint subsets.
+Note that in a total setup any parent has **one and only one child**.
+That is because if a parent had more than one child, then the setup would have a pair of unrelated/disjoint subsets.
 As such, the setup would not be total.
-Consequently, a total setup is **downward- and upward-total**.
+A total setup therefore is **downward- and upward-total**.

-Note that, since each parent set in a total setup has **one child set only**, each parent set in a total setup always has a least and a most significant subset.
-Any non-empty total setup therefore has **one root and one leaf set**.
+Note that, since each parent in a total setup has **one child only**, each parent in a total setup always has a least and a most significant subset.
+Any non-empty total setup therefore has **one root and one leaf**.